 If your transforms require an API key or registration please ensure that you state that clearly in the meta data.
 When the key / credentials are not present or wrong please return a 600 error - this will tell the client to ask the user to supply a new or valid key/credentials.
 People will install the transforms and if they don't work out the box you'll have confused users.
 Confused users are normally angry users.

 Where possible use the standard Maltego entities.
 This would mean that user can run other transforms on your results.
 Avoid 'dead-end' entities - these are entities where no transforms can run on - they tend to become leaf nodes.
 Furthermore – when extending the entity's definition try to re-use fields if they already exist and when they don't make sure that they are defined in the entity's definition and are not dynamically added by the transform.
 This allows users to start with a fully capable entity.
-If you don't understand what this means you need to either contact us, or think about it a little more (definitely take a look at our best practices for entities.
+If you don't understand what this means you need to either contact us, or think about it a little more.
 Data modelling is the most important part of writing Maltego transforms.
 Plan it carefully and it will save you a lot of time in the long run.
 Make use of transform settings and entity properties - it's there for a reason!
 Also refer to the list of standard entities and their properties/fields before you start!

 Transform Naming Convention